morajabi/styled-media-query/README.md

 *Note: You can use custom size instead of breakpoint names, too.*

 ## `lessThan`
-You can use this type of media query to write style for screen sizes *less than* given breakpoint or size.
+You can use this type of media query to add styles for screen sizes *less than* given breakpoint or size.

 Example with breakpoint:
 ```